livz/livz.github.io/_posts/2017-08-23-Exploring-Procdot.md

 The question is “Will I use it in the future?”
 I believe Procdot is useful and will test it in different scenarios.
 I’m planning to analyse a few different infections: a stealthy process injection technique, ransomware and a remote access trojan, and update this in case I find more cool features.

+If you're interested in a reverse engineering ransomeware hands-on tutorial and learn to reverse and decrypt some ransomware along the way, check out [this course](https://www.udemy.com/course/advanced-ransomware-reverse-engineering/?referralCode=54910378D37BD6EEC551)!
+Very recommended for intermediate and advanced.
+Or, if you're interested to cover the basics, see [this one](https://www.udemy.com/course/reverse-engineering-ransomware/?referralCode=DBF9302936C660084635).